Cubic fourfolds fibered in sextic del Pezzo surfaces: Constructing the del Pezzo fibration

 be the map induced by the linear system of quadrics containing $T$.
 For generic $X$, the generic fiber of $\pi$ is a del Pezzo surface of degree 6, and the preimages of the curves $E_1, E_2 \subset T$ induce trisections of $\pi$. \end{theo} \begin{proof} We will show that for a generic choice of two quadrics $Q_1, Q_2 \supset T$ and a cubic $X \supset T$, we have $Q_1 \cap Q_2 \cap X = T \cup S$, where $S$ is a del Pezzo surface of degree 6.

 We have seen that any quadric containing $T$ also contains the two planes $\Pi_1, \Pi_2$ appearing in Theorem~\ref{theo:sexticcubic}.
 But by Proposition~\ref{prop:homma_stuff} we know that $T$ is cut out by cubics, so a generic cubic containing $T$ does not contain $\Pi_1$ or $\Pi_2$.
-Thus by the Bertini theorem, we can say that $Q_1 \cap Q_2 \cap X = T \cup S$, where $S$ is irreducible and smooth away from $T$.
-First we argue that $S$ is in fact smooth everywhere, and that $S$ and $T$ meet transversely in a smooth curve $D$.
+Thus by Bertini's theorem, we can say that $Q_1 \cap Q_2 \cap X = T \cup S$, where $S$ is irreducible and smooth away from $T$.
+First we argue that $S$ is in fact smooth everywhere, and that $S$ and $T$ meet transversely in a smooth curve $D$ (see Remark~\ref{rema:D}).

 Let $V = Q_1 \cap Q_2$.
 We claim that $V$ has ordinary double points